keeinlev/SpikeStats/README.md

 <p>The creation of this project stemmed from when I had volunteered as a stat-taker and
 general assistant for the Sr. Girls Volleyball Team at my high school.
-I myself am a volleyball player, having played both competitively and in school for three years, and I hadknown the importance of keeping stats in order to understand the team's and individual players' strengths and weaknesses.
+I myself am a volleyball player, having played both competitively and in school for three years, and I had known the importance of keeping stats in order to understand the team's and individual players' strengths and weaknesses.
 Taking stats was one of the most emphasized commands given by my rep coach and I have stood by his data-oriented approach to the sport to this day.</p>